You are listening to the Sean Hannity Radio Show Podcast.

 You're a waste of my time.

-Waste of my time.
+Wasted my time.

-Jared in Georgia, hi.
+Jared in Georgia.

 What's going on?

-Uh well, with all the racial tension in America right now and the Black Lives Matter thing going down, and with half of America being fooled into thinking that Donald Trump is a racist.
+Well, with all the racial tension in America right now and the Black Lives Matter thing going down, and with half of America being fooled into thinking that Donald Trump is a racist, what do you think about Condoleezza Rice?

-I don't think her personality and Trump's would would merge well together, but I do think a lot of her.
+I don't think her personality and Trump's would merge well together, but I do think a lot of her.

-I also think they have very different world view on the use of American force.
+I also think they have very different worldview on the use of American force.

 By the way, Donald Trump came out with a pretty good ad today about Bernie Sanders and the things that he said about Hillary.